mlcommons/algorithmic-efficiency/docs/DOCUMENTATION.md

 Submissions to the Training Algorithm Track can be entered under two separate rulesets, named [external tuning ruleset](#external-tuning-ruleset) and [self-tuning ruleset](#self-tuning-ruleset), with it being possible to submit to both rulesets.
 The main difference is that the external tuning ruleset allows moderate, automatic, parallel tuning of the optimizer's hyperparameters on each workload, using the submitted workload-agnostic search space.
 This allows the training algorithm to adapt to a particular task while ensuring that it is not too difficult to tune automatically.
 Under the self-tuning ruleset, there is no external tuning and submissions need to adapt to a particular task autonomously within a single optimization run.
 Unless otherwise specified, the rules in this section apply to both rulesets (see, for example, the [Tuning](#tuning) section for the most substantial difference between the rulesets).

 The intention is that a training algorithm submission will be broadly applicable and useful without customization to the specific [workload](#workloads) (model, dataset, loss function).
 We want to discourage detecting the particular workload and doing something highly specific that isn't generally useful.
-In order to further discourage submissions that overfit to the particular [fixed benchmark workloads](#fixed-workloads), submissions will also be evaluated on [held-out workloads](#randomized-workloads) specified after the submission deadline.

 ### Submissions